DimitrieStoica/anotherstoic.github.io/ec2.md

 > Accelerated computing instances enable more parallelism for higher throughput on compute-intensive workloads - Graphics Processing Units (GPUs) or Field Programmable Gate Arrays (FPGAs)

 ## Instance purchasing options ##
+`on-demand instances`:
+- perfect for handling short term traffic spikes
-- on-demand instances: used for short, irregular workloads
+- used for short, irregular workloads

+`reserved instances`:
+- best value for a steady traffic over an extended period
-- reserved instances: purchase an instance type for a set period of time in return for a reduced cost compared to on-demand
+- purchase an instance type for a set period of time in return for a reduced cost compared to on-demand

 > with reserved instances you can change the instance type within the same instance family and you can change the AZ

+`spot instances`:
-- spot instances: bid for unused EC2 compute resources
+- bid for unused EC2 compute resources
+- best value for non-critical applications that can afford to be stopped

 > two-minute warning before the spot instance is automatically terminated

-- dedicated instances
+## Tenancy ##
+`Shared tenancy`- other customers and users have EC2 instances running on the same host `Dedicated tenancy` - instances hosted on hardware that no other customer can access

-> dedicated instances may launch on any hardware allocated to the customer
+- dedicated instances may launch on any hardware allocated to the customer
 - dedicated hosts: similar to dedicated instances, however, they offer additional visibility and control over how instances are placed on the physical host

 >  dedicated hosts allow usage of existing server-bound software licenses

-`reserved instances`- best value for a steady traffic over an extended period

-`on-demand instances`- perfect for handling short term traffic spikes

-`spot instances` - best value for non-critical applications that can afford to be stopped

-## Tenancy ##
-`Shared tenancy`- other customers and users have EC2 instances running on the same host `Dedicated tenancy` - instances hosted on hardware that no other customer can access

 ## User data ##
 - commands that will run during the first boot cycle